-His first novel, Good-Bye Momma was published by Breakwater Books in 1974 and became a Canadian best seller.
-It was chosen as a “Children’s Choice” by the Children’s Book Centre in Toronto and was translated into Danish by Monksgaard publishers of Copenhagen in 1982.
-It was later translated into Romanian by Cite Libra publishers.
-The CBC produced a radio play version broadcast nationally in 1980.
-The Canadian Book of Lists called it one of the 10 best children’s books written in Canada.
+Tom Moore is an award-winning writer in St. John’s, Newfoundland.
+His first novel, Good-Bye Momma (Breakwater) became a Canadian bestseller, and won a “Children’s Choice” award from the Children’s Book Centre in Toronto.
+It was translated into Danish (Monksgaard publishers) of Copenhagen in 1982 and into Romanian (Cite Libra publishers) in 1979.
+The CBC produced a radio play version, and The Canadian Book of Lists named it one of the best children’s books in Canada.

 In 1994 Angels Crying (self-published) became his second national bestseller, and was required reading at schools of Social Work, including Memorial University, Dalhousie University, College of the North Atlantic, and the University of Maine at Presque Isle.
 It was translated into Chinese (New Sprouts) in 2002.

 In 2000 Ghost World won the inaugural Percy Janes award for best novel manuscript.
 The Summer My Mother Died, a short story, was a winning entry in Canadian Storyteller, Toronto, in the summer of 2004.
 He also published The Black Heart, a collection of poetry (Harry Cuff Publishers) and Wilfred Grenfell, a children’s biography (Fitzhenry & Whiteside).

 His poems Ancestors, Songs, and Caplin Scull were broadcast as operatic song settings on CBC radio by Lynn Channing, Music Department University of Calgary, and Songs by Peter Mannion and the Galway University Choir in Ireland.
 In 1997 Ancestors was read for Her Majesty Queen Elizabeth II on her visit to Bonavista.